Central Park, Armidale: Description

 Central Park, located near the historic centre of Armidale, bound by Dangar, Barney, and Faulkner Streets, and Tingcombe Lane, is a High Victorian formal town park demonstrating many of the key elements of that genre, including formal garden beds, axial planning, and symmetry.
 Originating in the original town plan, the park, on a slightly sloping site, has an area of approximately 2 ha.
 It is dominated by mature conifers and deciduous tree species, the heights of which make it visible across a wide area.
 Its layout is formed by diagonal paths, originally of iron stone gravel but now of concrete, which converge on a war memorial fountain and associated garden.
-Annual bed plantings complement topiary forms of old elaeganus and box shrubbery.
+Annual bed plantings complement topiary forms of old elaeagnus and box shrubbery.

 The war memorial fountain (1922) commemorates the Great War.
 Around it have been added smaller stones and plinths commemorating those who served in subsequent conflicts, particularly the Second World War.
 The park also features a band rotunda (1902) constructed as a memorial to the South African (Boer) War and two associated Mediterranean cypresses.
 A third memorial (1988) commemorates HMAS Armidale, a warship of the Royal Australian Navy.
 Central Park makes an important contribution to the nearby townscape, which includes prominent ecclesiastical buildings forming part of the individual settings.
 A period park bench (1928) survives.